stas-sultanov/azure-monitor-telemetry/doc/readme.md

 ### Dependency Tracking

-The library puts responsibility for dependency tracking on software development engineer and does not provide any automated dependency tracking out of the box.
+The library puts responsibility for dependency tracking on software engineer and does not provide any automated dependency tracking out of the box.

 ### HTTP Dependency Tracking